-When it comes to employee wellness and satisfaction, we’ve learned two things from COVID-19.
+When it comes to employee wellness and satisfaction, we learned two things from the pandemic.
 People like working from home, but they also miss social interactions and collaborating with peers.

 Spaces That Inspire

 The talent landscape is forever changed by flexible work options.
 Employees have new expectations at work — and home — that require innovative approaches to hiring and retaining teams.
 As a building owner, property manager, C-suite member, HR specialist, or facilities manager we need to rethink the spaces in which people work.